 of packages: a list of currently installed packages and a list of

 packages available in the distribution.
-The intersection of these two
+When constructing the list of

-The difference between these lists is the set of installed
+The difference between these two lists, is the set of installed

 packages that have no equivalent in the available package list.
 Those